kalv/kalv/cv/index.md

 ## 2022 - 2025
 Travelling, researching computer science and future innovations for self.
-Designing new software [Nort](/nort) for better capturing of natural landscapes around the world.
-For spatial visual experiences.
-To build on any platform that eventually employs and respects me.
+Designing new software [Nort](/nort) for better capturing of natural landscapes around the world in the hope to land a job at Apple Battersea London.
+Working on new ways to capture and create content of the mind with a new sun/mind clock Deltos working environment to assist new computer science working operating systems of today.
+To battle inflicting thoughts and creating focus on the work a good man can do.
+[Deltos](/deltos)

 # Talks
 1997 - Future of Digital Britain organized by Tomorrows World.